junegunn/vader.vim/README.md

       the block is recognized as a pending test case and does not affect the exit status.
     - You can use the environment variable `VADER_OUTPUT_FILE` to configure a file to write test results into.
-This is useful with Neovim.
+This is useful with Neovim, where you need VADER_OUTPUT_FILE=/dev/stderr to write output to stderr.

 Syntax of .vader file
 ---------------------